 fStoppers Very similar to petapixel.
 A guy by the name of Mike Kelley writes for the site: he’s a very good Architectural/interior photographer, but also does cool twilights.
 He has a how-to DVD available at the site, although I haven’t seen it yet, so I can’t comment on it.

-Shorpy My favorite site of all time.
-This is one site I would really miss it they decided to pull the plug.
+My favorite site of all time.
+It’s getting a bit too predictable, the guy must be running out of material.
 Proclaimed ‘history in HD’ by the author, and it really is.
-Have you ever viewed a top quality scan from an 8×10 glass plate negative?
-You’d be amazed at the quality from a century ago.
+You’d be amazed at the quality of photographs from a century ago.
 Great captions and comments about the original, and what the scene looks like now.

-Kenrockwell.com Heavy on Nikon and Canon, but Sony has now gained status with their mirroless system, along with old Minolta AF lenses.
+Kenrockwell.com Heavy on Nikon and Canon, but Sony has now gained status with their mirrorless system, along with old Minolta AF lenses.
 Check out the vast collection of great articles (of which I’ve learned a lot) about general photography, especially his magnum opus, “your camera doesn’t matter.”
 The site is huge, and a bit haphazardly arranged, so use the search bar for quickest results.

 DPreview Site is owned by Amazon.com, so buyer beware.
 With that said, the camera reviews are concise and mostly helpful, but the lens reviews are just a bunch of quick snapshots, with no proper testing.

 MHohner.de A wealth of information on Sony/Minolta AF lenses, flash units, accessories and cameras.
 Basically a complete specs/compatibility chart for all AF Minolta and Sony lenses and cameras.
 Also see the FAQ page, which is very interesting.
 Try to send this guy some money.
 I see no link for CC or Paypal.